How Leading CPG Companies Are Turning Volatility into Advantage: aim10x Digital Takeaways

 Bissell reduced inventory by roughly 10%—unlocking tens of millions of dollars in working capital—while improving fill rates, lowering chargebacks, and reducing cross-regional and expedited freight.
 Scenario analysis that once took “weeks and weeks” is now completed “within a matter of hours,” enabling faster, enterprise-wide decisions in the face of volatility.

 Reaching that point, however, required a significant evolution of the company’s operating model.
-When Lindsey Lee, Supply Chain Executive at Bissell, joined “in the middle of Covid,” the organization was navigating disruption with limited integration.
+When Lyndsi Lee, Senior Vice President, Supply Chain & Operations at Bissell, joined “in the middle of Covid,” the organization was navigating disruption with limited integration.
 “We had component shortages, we had upside opportunities.
-We had a very fragmented organisation,” Lindsey explained.
+We had a very fragmented organization,” she explained.
 Sales teams optimized for individual customers.
 Regions pursued their own upside.
 Analysts would spend “two and three weeks” building scenarios, only to revisit the work when new questions emerged.

 Transforming inventory management with MEIO